metaory/dotkeep/README.md

 > [!NOTE]
 >
-> Prompts to pull `--rebase` when origin is ahead
+> Pull is opt-in when origin is ahead.
+Default is no.
-> Default is no
-> Dirty trees are stashed first
+> Dirty trees are stashed before pull, then popped.
+> `--delete` means extras under a listed dir on the live side are removed.
+> Prior live copies stay under `/tmp/dotkeep.XXXXXX/` until you clear them.

 ## Env